Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

-If you came here from the taboo intrusive thoughts page — yes, this is the deeper resource on the subtype that produces distressing doubt, checking, and reassurance-seeking around identity, attraction, or certainty.
-The framing is bidirectional and affirming.
-This is OCD that has attached to identity content.
-It is not a sign that your identity is something other than what you have understood it to be.
+If you arrived here from the page about taboo intrusive thoughts, this is a more detailed resource about the OCD subtype that causes distressing doubt, checking, and reassurance-seeking about identity, attraction, or certainty.
+This guide supports all identities.
+In this case, OCD has latched onto your sense of self.
+It does not mean your identity is different from what you know it to be.

 “What if I’m gay and don’t know it?
 What if I’m straight and have been faking it?”

-It started with a thought you cannot remember having before.
+It started with a thought you had never had before.
 You were watching a movie.
 Or you were at a bar.
 Or you were standing in line at the coffee shop.
 Or you were lying in bed next to your partner.
-And your brain produced a question — what if I am attracted to that person of the same sex — and instead of letting the thought pass the way thoughts have always passed, your mind seized.
+And your brain produced a question: what if I am attracted to that person of the same sex, and instead of letting the thought pass the way thoughts have always passed, your mind seized.

 You checked.
 You looked again.
 You scanned your body for signs.
 You compared the feeling to the feeling you had with your last opposite-sex partner.
-You replayed an old memory looking for evidence.
+You replayed an old memory, looking for evidence.
 You searched online to see if other people have these thoughts.
 You found a forum.
 You found a hundred forums.
 You stayed up until 3 a.m. reading every story.
 Some of them sounded like you.
 Some of them did not.
-You could not tell which were the people who realized they were gay and which were the people who realized they had OCD.
+You could not tell which people were gay and which were those who realized they had OCD.
 You could not tell which one you were.

-Your sexuality is not the disorder.
-The doubt is the disorder.
-And the disorder is treatable.
+Your sexuality is not the problem.
+The doubt is the problem.
+And this disorder can be treated.

 What SO-OCD Actually Looks Like

 SO-OCD is the OCD subtype in which the obsession attaches to questions of sexual orientation, attraction, or erotic identity.
-The fear is that one’s stated orientation is wrong — that the gay person is secretly straight, the straight person is secretly gay, the bisexual is misrepresenting themselves, the asexual is repressed, or that some category of attraction the person cannot accept is the real truth they have been hiding.
+The fear is that one’s stated orientation is wrong, that the gay person is secretly straight, the straight person is secretly gay, the bisexual person is misrepresenting themselves, the asexual person is repressed, or that some category of attraction the person cannot accept is the real truth they have been hiding.

 Gay-to-straight SO-OCD.
 Far less discussed in the literature, equally real.
-A gay or lesbian person who has come out, who has same-sex relationships, who experiences themselves as gay, becomes tortured by the question of whether they are secretly straight — whether their orientation is “fake,” whether they have constructed a gay identity to escape something else, whether they will eventually be exposed as a fraud.
-This presentation is particularly painful because it can attack a hard-won sense of self that the person fought through coming out to claim.
+A gay or lesbian person who has come out, who has same-sex relationships, who experiences themselves as gay, becomes tortured by the question of whether they are secretly straight, whether their orientation is “fake,” whether they have constructed a gay identity to escape something else, or whether they will eventually be exposed as a fraud.
+This presentation is particularly painful because it can attack a hard-won sense of self that the person fought to claim.
 It is also under-recognized because much of the public OCD content on SO-OCD assumes the heterosexual default.

 Questioning SO-OCD.
 Clients who are genuinely working through questions about their orientation can also have SO-OCD as a layer on top of legitimate exploration.
 The clinical question becomes whether the doubt is generative (part of healthy questioning) or compulsive (driven by OCD ritualistic patterns).
 Both can be present, and treatment differs depending on which is operative at any given moment.